 Start by speaking to a college admissions advisor, and when you do, ask smart questions.
 This will help you to quickly determine if the school will fit your needs.
-Your questions should fall into four main categories: Tuition and Fees, Accreditation and Associations, Non-Traditional Credit Options, and General Course Information.
+Your questions should fall into four main categories: cost, accreditation and associations, credit options, and general course information.

 The admissions process for graduate school (Master's and Doctoral) can be very rigorous.
 These graduate school admissions requirements vary greatly, requiring any possible combination of the following: